alexisflesch/mathquest/app/README.md

 ---

+## 🤖 **AI Agent Guidelines**

+This project uses AI coding agents to assist development. **Critical guidelines**:

+- Always read this README before writing or modifying code.
+- Avoid guessing or renaming variables.
+Stick to existing naming conventions.
+- Do not make assumptions about side effects — check function signatures and schema definitions.
+- Keep API contracts strict and centralized.
+- Don't go through the codebase to figure out how things work.
+Use the documentation first, then the code if needed.

-## Documentation
+## 🛠️ **Development Principles**
-- All documentation is located in the `docs/` folder.
-- The main documentation entry point is [`docs/README.md`](docs/README.md).
-- When you need to figure something out, **always check the docs first**.
-- If the answer is not in the docs, investigate the codebase, find the answer, and **add your findings to the docs**.
-Documentation should always be up to date.

-## Coding Principles
 - **Keep code DRY** (Don't Repeat Yourself).
 Reuse logic and avoid duplication.
 - **Ask before making major changes** to the frontend or backend.
 Don't make disruptive changes without confirmation.
 - **Write tests** for new features or bug fixes when necessary.
 - **Don't patch over bugs**.
 Investigate, find the root cause, and fix it properly.
 - **No backward compatibility**.
 The codebase should **not** support legacy versions or deprecated features.
 Always use the latest APIs and patterns.

-## 🚨 Critical Development Rules
+## 🚨 **Critical Development Rules**

-### Authentication & Cookies
+### **Authentication & Cookies**
 - **NEVER use hardcoded cookie names** - always use constants from `src/constants/auth.ts`
 - **ALWAYS update both client and server** when changing cookie names or auth flow
 - **TEST the complete auth flow** after any auth-related changes: